jonathanschimpf/Employee-Directory-ReactJS/README.md

 <p>&nbsp;<p>

-Dunder Mifflin / Directory is a small employee directory application that i built using the `React.js` library.
+<b>Dunder Mifflin / Directory</b> is an employee directory application that i built using the `React.js` library.

 (..ADDITIONAL TEXT TO BE ADDED SOON)